paulintrognon/paulintrognon.fr/src/blog/content/typescript-prettier-eslint-next-js.md

 ## Add Prettier

-Prettier is a tool that handles code formating for us, saving us a lot of time.
+Prettier is a tool that handles code formatting for us, saving us a lot of time.

 Let's install Prettier: